mstksg/inCode/copy/entries/five-point-haskell-2.md

 In the last post, we talked about [Total Depravity][], which is about treating any mentally-tracked constraint or condition as inevitably leading to a catastrophe and denouncing the reliance on our flawed mental context windows.
-Embracing the doctrine of total depravity helps us eliminate bugs and potential errors through our types.

 [Total Depravity]: https://blog.jle.im/entry/five-point-haskell-part-1-total-depravity.html

-However, picking good structures, making invalid states unrepresentable, etc. can only go so far.
-They are, in the end, tools of human designs and human flaws.

-Types aren't just about preventing bad behaviors.
+However, stopping here gives us an incomplete picture.
+Firstly, types aren't just about preventing bad behaviors.
 They're about designing good code.
+Secondly, there is only so much you can do by picking good structures and making invalid states unrepresentable.
+Human tools and human flaws.

-And there is one principle that helps guide this design by leveraging the unyielding properties of the universe _itself_ to take care of our fate, even when we are unable to structure our types well.
+The next point, to me, is about an aspect of the type system that I see little coverage of outside of Haskell and typed FP circles, but is a principle of design that I find permeating everything I write.
+It's about leveraging the unyielding properties of the universe _itself_ to take care of our fate, even when we are unable to structure our types well.
+It's **Unconditional Election**!

-Let's jump into the second point in five-point Haskell: **Unconditional Election**!

 > Unconditional Election: The power of the `forall` to elect or reprobate